OSAM-1 (On-orbit Servicing, Assembly, and Manufacturing-1)

 During the demonstration, the Restore-L servicer will use its relative navigation technologies — of which the Kodiak system now is a part — to essentially drive itself to its destination, much like a self-driving car here on terra firma.
 Once it locates Landsat-7, it will use its dexterous robotic arms and software to autonomously grasp, refuel, and relocate Landsat-7.
 Launched in 1999, this Earth-observing satellite was not designed for servicing or on-orbit repairs.

-The decision to use Kodiak is good news to Principal Investigator Nat Gill, who, along with other technologists, began developing the advanced scanning lidar system five years ago in part with Goddard Internal Research and Development program funding.
+Principal Investigator Nat Gill, who, along with other technologists, began developing the Kodak advanced scanning lidar system five years ago in part with Goddard Internal Research and Development program funding.
 Less than a year ago, only a portion of Kodiak was being considered for use, primarily as a back-up to another system, Gill said.

 This partial capability would have provided ranging measurements to guide the Restore-L robotic servicer as it approached the satellite from 1.5 miles down to five feet.
 To carry out this orbital dance, the system would have flashed its low-power laser light at Landsat-7 every 25 microseconds.
 Its onboard telescopes and detectors would have collected the returning light as it bounced off the satellite and another Goddard-developed technology — a hybrid computing platform called SpaceCube 2.0 — then would have calculated the light's time of flight to determine distance.

 Real-Time Imaging Added: Restore-L will use a second piece of the Kodiak system: its ability to provide real-time, high-resolution images as the robotic servicer approaches the target, which, itself, is moving at thousands of miles per hour.